dexie/dexie-website/docs/Tutorial/Best-Practices.md

 }
 ```

 If you catch a promise, your resulting promise will be considered successful.
 It's like doing try..catch in a function where it should be done from the caller, or caller's caller instead.
-Your flow would continue even after the error has occured.
+Your flow would continue even after the error has occurred.

 In transaction scopes, it is even more important to NOT catch promises because if you do, transaction will commit!
 Catching a promise should mean you have a way to handle the error gracefully.
 If you don't have that, don't catch it!